platformsh/platformsh-docs/docs/src/administration/users.md

 ## Manage users with the CLI

-You can user the Platform.sh command line client to fully manage your users and integrate this with any other automated system.
+You can use the Platform.sh command line client to fully manage your users and integrate this with any other automated system.

 Available commands: